Compare pet insurance policies for dogs

 - DNA testing or cloning

-What limitations should I watch out for?
+What exclusions should I watch out for?

 Your dog insurance may have a few rules to abide by in order to get coverage, like: